yarhon/YarhonRouteGuardBundle/README.md

 RouteGuardBundle is a tool to:
 * check if user is authorized to access a route
-* retrieve authorization rules for a route
+* retrieve authorization tests for a route
-* conditionally display blocks in Twig templates depending on authorization rules, avoiding authorization checks duplication both in controller and template.
+* conditionally display blocks in Twig templates depending on authorization tests, avoiding authorization checks duplication both in controller and template.

-RouteGuard supports authorization rules from:
+RouteGuard supports authorization tests from the following providers:
 * Symfony SecurityBundle (`access_control` rules).
 Read [details](#symfony-securitybundle-details).
 * Sensio FrameworkExtraBundle (`@IsGranted` and `@Security` annotations).
 Read [details](#sensio-frameworkextrabundle-details).

-And allows to add your own authorization rules providers.
-Read [more](#adding-your-own-authorization-rules).
+And allows to add your own authorization test providers.
+Read [more](#adding-your-own-authorization-test-provider).

 RouteGuard has a few limitations for rare use cases.
 Read [more](#limitations).